scambr/supercambr/README.md

 # supercambr
-iptv player using m3u playlists sourceforge.net/projects/supercambr
+iptv player using m3u playlists for windows and android sourceforge.net/projects/supercambr